Work / Birda · Onboarding

 Frustrations

-• Feels like apps are built for experts
+• Apps feel built for experts only

 • Afraid to log wrong IDs publicly